 The college also commits to protect students and employees, acting in good faith, from reprisal for trying to stop or prevent harassment, abuse and discrimination.
 All complaints will be held in the strictest confidence except where disclosure is necessary for investigation or corrective action or as required by law.

 Representation

-Any person involved in the complaint process may seek assistance, support or representation from another person of his/her choice such as a student advocate or an association/union representative.
+Any person involved in the complaint process may seek assistance, support or representation from another person of his/her choice such as a student advocate, staff association/union representative or OHS committee representative.